sinastiller/battleship-game/README.md

   ![guessing](readme.images/guessing_1.png)

- * Above the board the player can see which are their guesses on the board and which are the computer's.
+ * Above the board, the player can see which are their guesses on the board and which are the computer's.
 Each hit is made visible with a green "X" (for the user hitting the computer's ships) and a red "X" (for the computer hitting the player's ships) in the allocated field.
-The machine will also type out after each turn if there was a hit(green for player and red for computer) or a miss for either player or computer.
+The machine will also type out after each turn if there was a hit (green for player and red for computer) or a miss for either player or computer.
 If the ships were missed, meaning there is no ship in that desired field, a "|" will be placed, to notify the player of a miss.

   ![hit-miss](readme.images/hit_1.png)  ![hit-miss](readme.images/hit_2.png)

 5. #### End of game
- * Once either the player or the computer sank all the 17 ships of the opponent, the game will end and the winner is announced with a little congratulations message.
+ * Once either the player or the computer sank all the 17 ships of the opponent, the game will end, and the winner is announced with a little congratulations message.

  ![end of game](readme.images/end_of_game.png)

 6. #### Option to play again
  * When the game finishes, the player has the option to choose to play again.
-If they choose so they are prompted with a message the run the program again and if they don't want to play another round a goodbye message is displayed.
+If they choose so, they are prompted with a message to run the program again and if they don't want to play another round, a goodbye message is displayed.

  ![restart game](readme.images/restart_game.png)